drscotthawley/signaltrain/experiments/time_alignment/README.md

 ## Skip connections:

-Added skip connections; seems to have reached the same level of error as before, only gets there faster:
+Added skip connections to the model; seems to have reached the same level of error as before, only gets there faster:
 ![image](loss_skips.png)

-### Adding `strength` 'knob'
+## Adding `strength` 'knob'

 Instead of moving the erroneous event exactly 'onto the grid' (henceforth "OTG"), I introduced a tunable parameter `strength` for which
 `strength=0` means leaving the event unedited, and `strength=1` means put it exactly on the grid.
 Mathematically,